810th Guards Naval Infantry Brigade: Russian service

 The brigade participated in joint exercises with Georgia and joint exercises with Ukraine Si-Briz and Farvater mira in June 1994.
 That year, the authorities of Saratov Oblast signed a patronage agreement with the unit.
 It was reorganized as the 264th Separate Naval Infantry Regiment on 30 April 1998 but in response to unit veterans, it was renumbered as the 810th to preserve its old designation on 1 February 1999.
 A landing reconnaissance company of the brigade departed to fight in the Second Chechen War on 11 September 1999.
 Eight soldiers were killed during the war.
 217 personnel were decorated for their actions, including Captain V. V. Karpushenko, made a Hero of Russia.
 A monument to the soldiers killed in Chechnya was unveiled at the base of the regiment on 25 November 2000.

-Russian invasion of Ukraine

-The Brigade fought in the Siege of Mariupol that started on 24 February, in which the brigade was involved in the Battle of Azovstal.
-The brigade suffered heavy losses in Mariupol, with over 40 obituaries published in the Russian press and social media.
-The losses included brigade commander Colonel Aleksey Sharov, killed on 22 March.

-The Ukrainian General Staff on 17 April estimated brigade losses as 158 killed, about 500 wounded, and 70 missing.
-At least three naval infantryman of the brigade were killed in the shelling of Russian landing ships in Berdyansk on 24 March, including one confirmed aboard the landing ship Caesar Kunikov.
+A reinforced amphibious battalion from the brigade was deployed to Syria during the Russian military intervention in the Syrian civil war from July 2015 to January 2016 under the command of Lieutenant Colonel Pavel Klimenko, succeeded by Lieutenant Colonel Yan Sukhanov.
+The battalion was engaged in guarding and defending the Khmeimim Air Base.
+More than 600 personnel of the brigade were sent to Syria.
+Brigade sailor Aleksandr Pozynich was killed in action in November 2015 during a rescue mission for downed Russian pilots and posthumously awarded the Order of Courage.
+For its performance in Syria, the brigade was awarded the Order of Zhukov on 3 March 2016.
+In 2017, several officers from the brigade were sent to Syria as military advisers.
+Among these were brigade commander Colonel Dmitry Uskov and Major Sergey Bordov.
+Bordov was killed in action in April of that year and posthumously awarded the Order of Courage.
+The brigade was awarded the Guards title on 29 January 2018.